NaveenKaliannan/SilicaModel/README.md

 # SilicaModel
-A model for the simulation of amorphous silica under very high pressures (upto 350 GPa) and high temperatures (7000 K).
+A model for the simulation of amorphous silica under for various temperatures and pressures.